kbengine/kbengine/kbe/src/lib/python/Doc/library/weakref.rst

    the references are equal only if the reference objects are the same object.

    This is a subclassable type rather than a factory function.

+   .. attribute:: __callback__

+      This read-only attribute returns the callback currently associated to the weakref.
+If there is no callback or if the referent of the weakref is no longer alive then this attribute will have value ``None``.

+   .. versionchanged:: 3.4
+      Added the :attr:`__callback__` attribute.

 .. function:: proxy(object[, callback])